Late Time Phenomena in $f(T,\mathcal{T})$ Gravity Framework: Role of $H_0$ Priors: Dynamics of Cosmological Parameters

-The \( Om(z) \) diagnostic is another approach to differentiate different DE cosmological models.
-It can be expressed as \cite{sahniPRD_om, Sahni_2003},
+The \( Om(z) \) diagnostic serves as an alternative method to distinguish between various DE cosmological models.
+This can be represented as \cite{sahniPRD_om, Sahni_2003}.

-evaluating the \( Om(z) \) values at varying redshifts can provide information about the properties and behavior of DE.
-The methodology for two-point difference diagnostics can be outlined as,
+Assessing the \( Om(z) \) values across different redshifts can yield insights into the characteristics and dynamics of DE.
+The procedure for two-point difference diagnostics can be described as follows:

-If \( Om(z_1, z_2) > 0 \), then the model indicates the quintessence scenario, whereas for \( Om(z_1, z_2) < 0 \), it indicates phantom behavior given that \( z_1 < z_2 \).
-Also, if \( Om(z) \) is consistent across different redshifts, it suggests that DE can be linked to the cosmological constant \cite{sahniPRD_om}.
-We have illustrated the comparison with the model presented here and $\Lambda$CDM model in Fig.-\ref{FigCCBAOOm}.
-It can be seen that \( Om(z) \) parameter shows stability across the redshift interval \( 0 < z < 2.5 \).
-Such behavior is essential for grasping the dynamics of the Universe and its accelerated expansion.
-The slope of \( Om(z) \) is a significant indicator of DE models.
-A positive slope denotes the existence of phantom behavior, characterized by an equation of state parameter \( \omega < -1 \).
-In contrast, a negative slope is associated with the quintessence region, where \( \omega > -1 \). \\

-In Fig.-\ref {FigCCBAOOm}, the slope of the \( Om(z) \) parameter exhibits a decreasing trend as the redshift increases, indicating that the influence of DE becomes more pronounced over time.
-This decline suggests a shift in the dynamics of the Universe, reflecting the changing roles of matter and DE as the Universe evolves.
-This decrease aligns with the quintessence phase of the Universe, where the equation of state parameter \( \omega \) is greater than \(-1\).
-In Fig.-\ref{fig:CCOm}, we observed that the slope of \( Om(z) \) exhibits an increasing trend beyond the redshift point \( z=1 \), indicating that the chosen model is also consistent with a phantom phase of the Universe.
-In Fig.-\ref {fig:BAOom}, the slope of \( Om(z) \) stabilizes at a constant value after \( z=1 \), suggesting that the chosen model shows a $\Lambda$CDM-like behavior.
+If \( Om(z_1, z_2) > 0 \), this suggests the model represents a quintessence scenario, while \( Om(z_1, z_2) < 0 \) implies it exhibits phantom behavior, given that \( z_1 < z_2 \).
+Additionally, if \( Om(z) \) remains consistent across various redshifts, it indicates a potential connection between DE and the cosmological constant \cite{sahniPRD_om}.
+We have compared the model discussed here with the $\Lambda$CDM model, as shown in Fig.~\ref{plusFigCCBAOOm}.
+The \( Om(z) \) parameter displays stability within the redshift range \( 0 < z < 2.5 \).
+This stability is crucial for understanding the dynamics of the Universe and its accelerated expansion.
+The slope of \( Om(z) \) is an important indicator for DE models.
+A positive slope suggests the presence of phantom behavior, which is characterized by an EoS \( \omega < -1 \).
+Conversely, a negative slope is linked to the quintessence region, where \( \omega > -1 \).
+In Fig.~\ref {plusFigCCBAOOm}, the slope of the \( Om(z) \) parameter shows a downward trend as redshift increases, suggesting that the impact of DE becomes more significant over time.
+This reduction indicates a transformation in the dynamics of the Universe, illustrating the evolving roles of matter and DE as the Universe progresses.
+This decline is consistent with the quintessence phase of the Universe, where the EoS \( \omega \) is greater than \(-1\).